-(3) The classes at this level only provide for manipulation of individual characters.

-- (4) One of the issues these classes must deal with is the fact that Java represents characters internally using 16-bit Unicode, but many disk files are 8-bit ASCII, and data transmitted over the network may use an encoding known as UTF-8.
-(The latter is a scheme under which characters that can be represented using 7 bit ASCII are represented by a single byte, while all other characters are represented using 2 or 3 bytes.) - (a) Conversion between these schemes is handled by Reader / Writer objects.
-A Reader or Writer object "knows" what representation is actually used for characters in a particular file or network connection. - (b) Thus, Reader and Writer should always be used with text data - the various forms of binary streams should never be used, since they do not deal with this issue. - c) For work with direct access files, the class RandomAccessFile is provided.
-This presumes that the underlying information is stored in binary (there is no analogous structure for text or for information transmitted over a network, because direct access is not really practical in these cases due to varying-size data representation in text or transmission-time issues over a network.)
+- (2)A Writer provides methods to write a single character or series of characters - (3)The classes at this level only provide for manipulation of individual characters. - (4)One of the issues these classes must deal with is the fact that Java represents characters internally using 16-bit Unicode, but many disk files are 8-bit ASCII, and data transmitted over the network may use an encoding known as UTF-8.
+(The latter is a scheme under which characters that can be represented using 7 bit ASCII are represented by a single byte, while all other characters are represented using 2 or 3 bytes.) - (a)Conversion between these schemes is handled by Reader / Writer objects.
+A Reader or Writer object "knows" what representation is actually used for characters in a particular file or network connection. - (b)Thus, Reader and Writer should always be used with text data - the various forms of binary streams should never be used, since they do not deal with this issue. - c) For work with direct access files, the class RandomAccessFile is provided.
+This presumes two things: - (1) The underlying information is stored in binary There is no analogous structure for text, because direct access is not really practical in with text due to varying-size data representation. - (2)The information is stored on disk.
+There is not analogous structure for information transmitted over a network.

 A RandomAccessFile can support both reading and writing of data from/to a direct access disk file.
 (Note that the name of the class is really not well chosen - since disk files support direct access but not true random access!)
-This class actually corresponds to both this layer and the next layer up in the design, so we will mention some methods now and discuss it again in conjunction with the next level up.
+This class actually corresponds to both this layer and the next layer up in the design, so for now we just note that it has methods to read individual bytes - or a series of bytes - and to write individual bytes - or a series of bytes.
+We will discuss it again in conjunction with the next level up.